 - Storage

-- More bread recipes to try
+- More gluten-free bread and wraps to try

 What you will need to make gluten-free bread

-Water Lukewarm (110ºF/43ºC)
+Water: Lukewarm (110ºF/43ºC)

-Flours A blend of almond, arrowroot, and coconut flours.
+Flours: A blend of almond, arrowroot, and coconut flours.

-Sea salt I use Himalayan pink salt.
+Sea salt: I use Himalayan pink salt.
 But you can use table salt if that is what you have available.

-Yeast Active dry yeast is best for this recipe.
+Yeast: Active dry yeast is best for this recipe.
 Ensure it is fresh.
 The mixture should foam after resting for 10 minutes.
-If it doesn’t, your yeast is dead and you should start again with fresh yeast.
+If it doesn’t, your yeast is dead, and you should start again with fresh yeast.

-Eggwash to help with browning the top of the loaves
+Eggwash: To help with browning the top of the loaves

-How to make gluten-free bread
+How to make it

-Mix the wet and dry ingredients Now add the yeast mixture to the flour mixture and stir till fully incorporated.
+Mix the wet and dry ingredients.
+Now add the yeast mixture to the flour mixture and stir till fully incorporated.
 Get in there with your hands and take the ball of dough out of the bowl and onto a clean surface to knead for a minute or so.

-Bake the loaf Add parchment paper to the sheet pan and place the dough on it.
+Bake the loaf.
+Add parchment paper to the sheet pan and place the dough on it.
 Whip the egg and give the loaf an eggwash before baking it for 35-40 minutes.
 Check for doneness.
 It should be ready at 210ºF/99ºC

 Let the loaf cool completely before slicing into it.
 This will prevent the loaf from being gummy in texture and give you a bread-like result.